 - intrusive thoughts, images, fears that you can not stop and that you know are wrong

 * You could experience all or a variety of these

-Reaching out for support can be hard, but it doesn't have to be.
+Reaching out for support can be hard, but it is worth it.
 I want to help you find that piece of yourself that got lost in all the sleeplessness, hormones and dirty laundry.

 No matter where you might land on the PPD/PPA scale...
-THESE symptoms are temporary and very treatable with professional help.
-I can help slow you down, help you learn tools to cope with the these intrusive & uncomfortable emotions.
-Together, you will learn how to invite relaxation, trust in your body & intuition and find joy in being with your baby.
+THESE symptoms are temporary and very treatable.
+I can help you feel your breath & body again (we all spend way too much time in our heads and not in our bodies).
+I will provide you with tools to cope with uncomfortable and intrusive emotions.
+You will be guided to a place of relaxation, trusting in your body & intuition and finding joy in your new lifestyle.